alfonsomartinezdev/rpg-annotator-api/README.md

 ### Documents
 - **GET `/api/v1/documents/:id`**
-  Returns a document and its annotations.
+  Returns a document with its rendered content and its annotations.
+The rendered HTML includes span tags denoting annotated text.

   **Example response:**
   ```json